francisbesset/ansible-playbooks/mysql/README.md

 ## Warning

-If you use this playbook, it is recommended to launch manualy `mysql_secure_installation` to:
+If you use this playbook, it is highly recommended to launch manualy `mysql_secure_installation` to:

 * change the empty user root password
 * disable root login remotely